Mr-Un1k0d3r/Elevate-System-Trusted-BOF/README.md

 # Elevate-System-Trusted-BOF

-This BOF can be used to elevate the current beacon to SYSTEM and obtain the TrustedInstaller.
+This BOF can be used to elevate the current beacon to SYSTEM and obtain the TrustedInstaller group privilege.
 The impersonation is done through the `SetThreadToken` API

 # Compiling